hallpaz/3dsystems20/docs/index.md

 #### Experiments with surfaces of revolution

 Experiments on situations (3) and (4) are written in [fairly_smooth_experiments notebook](https://github.com/hallpaz/3dsystems20/blob/master/fairly_smooth_experiments.ipynb)).
-In this case, I just created some solid of revolution
+In this case, I just created some solid of revolution, arranged them into pairs and tried to deform one into ano.
+All meshes had a reasonable resolution (around 5000 vertices).

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA3MzAyMTM0NywxNDI2NDU2NjksLTE2MD
+eyJoaXN0b3J5IjpbLTIzNDY3NjUyMSwxNDI2NDU2NjksLTE2MD
 UxNjExNDgsLTE5Mzg1MzAzOTgsMTE5MjYwNTcxNV19
 -->